The toxic effects of mercury vapor on human health have been well documented throughout the years.

 Although other chemical species may still absorb the energy from the light source, the J505 only detects the specific wavelength that is fluoresced radially from an air sample.
 The amount absorbed is inconsequential because the mercury concentration is revealed by the amount of light fluoresced at a 90° degree angle.
 This technology is a more direct method of analysis since the instrument is quantifying individual photons of excited mercury atoms in a sample.
 The diagram below outlines how this done without having to amplify the signal through a series of mirrors.

-Because the J505 only measures radial resonance fluorescence of 254nm, only a chemical species that is excited at 254nm and then fluoresces at 254nm will be measured.
-This stringent criteria eliminates nearly all sources of interferences, ensuring you get accurate and repeatable results in the field.
+Because the J505 only measures radial resonance fluorescence of 254 nm, only a chemical species that is excited at 254 nm and then fluoresces at 254 nm will be measured.
+This stringent criteria eliminates nearly all sources of interference, ensuring you get accurate and repeatable results in the field.

 The only positive interference ever to be reported is a high concentration of acetone vapor.
 Fortunately, most areas of potential mercury contamination are void of such levels of acetone vapor.
 Industries in which large quantities of acetone are used as a solvent could potentially present environments in which the J505 might have difficulty exclusively detecting mercury vapor.
 Such environments could potentially be encountered in certain types of chemical processing plants or paints and coatings settings.

-Elemental mercury has an unusually high vapor pressure for a metal (0.0018 mm Hg) at room temperature which corresponds to approximately 2.4 parts per million (ppm).
+Elemental mercury has an unusually high vapor pressure for a metal – 0.0018 mm at room temperature, which corresponds to approximately 2.4 parts per million (ppm).
 Studies have shown that skin contact and ingestion are dangerous methods of exposure, but inhalation of mercury vapor is perhaps the most lethal.
-Symptoms of mercury exposure include seizures, dementia, and in some cases even death.
-Because of these risks, several guidelines and regulations have been developed to limit the amount of mercury people can be exposed to along with special methods for cleaning up mercury, should an accident occur.
+Symptoms of mercury exposure include seizures, dementia and in some cases even death.
+Because of these risks, regulations have been developed to limit the amount of mercury that people can be exposed to.
+These regulations also include guidelines for cleaning up mercury, should an accident occur.